boa-z/KaoYan/ky-english/writing/Writing.md

 Do not use your one name.
 Use “Li Ming” instead.
 Do not write your address.
 (10 points)

+### 2019 S4 PA Answer v20241116

+Subject: Proposal for Debate on City Traffic

+Dear Professor Smith,

+I propose the debate topic: “Should car ownership in cities be limited to reduce traffic congestion?”
+This topic is highly relevant as urban areas face increasing traffic and environmental challenges.
+It allows participants to explore diverse perspectives, such as economic implications, public transportation efficiency, and environmental concerns.

+I have arranged for the debate to be held next Friday afternoon in the lecture hall.
+Two teams, each with four participants, are prepared.
+I’ve also invited a local urban planner to serve as a guest judge.

+Please let me know if you have any suggestions.

+Best regards,
+Li Ming

 ## 2019 S4 PB

 48 Directions: